sschoger/jigsaw-blog/source/_posts/170320-exporting-svg.md

 ---
 extends: _layouts.post
 section: post
-title: "My workflow for exporting cleaner SVG icons in Sketch"
+title: "Exporting Cleaner SVG from Sketch"
 author: Steve Schoger
 date: 2017-03-20
 twitter_image: "https://www.steveschoger.com/img/twitter-card.png"
-twitter_title: "My workflow for exporting cleaner SVG icons in Sketch"
+twitter_title: "Exporting Cleaner SVG from Sketch"
 twitter_description: "Exporting clean SVG can be hard.
 Most graphical editing tools are capable of exporting SVG but none of them produce clean, optimized code.
 I’ve spent a lot of time trying to get the cleanest result, and I think I finally have a decent workflow."
 ---

 Exporting clean SVG can be hard.
 Most graphical editing tools are capable of exporting SVG but none of them produce clean, optimized code.
 I’ve spent a lot of time trying to get the cleanest result, and I think I finally have a decent workflow.
 Unfortunately, it involves more than one tool.